prompt …

 , the first book, describes Mahabharata

 as the history of advancement.
 Every dynasty, every invention, and every war must find its place in the epic - in a fashion that was both - readable to text-enabled; and sonorous to those still catching up.
 It created a physiological pathway from listening to reading.
 It was like an embedding run to train a new mode of communication to human mind.
-It also means that the next obvious frontier is to amalgamate our brain with capabilities we discovered on the silicon compute.
-Just as anyone may read and write today, the future generations would spin AI models natively, learn from them on demand - and internalize their biases without blinking an eye.
-AI will be a voice of reason with in us - holding our hands in conflicts, guiding us through every step of the way !
+It also means the next obvious frontier is to enable our brain with capabilities of large language models.
+Just as anyone may read and write today albeit a limited vocabulary of say thirty thousand words, the future generations would be at ease with millions of tokens.
+They will know all human and computing languages.
+They will learn from entire knowledge base on demand - and internalize their biases without blinking an eye.
+AI will be a voice of reason with in us - holding our hands in conflicts - guiding us through every step of the way !

 Wait - don't we already have an internal voice ?
 A gut feeling !
 Where does it come from ?